SEMHerman/ExData_Plotting1/README.md

 ## Loading the data

-When loading the dataset into R, please consider the following:

-* The dataset has 2,075,259 rows and 9 columns.
-First calculate a rough estimate of how much memory the dataset will require in memory before reading into R. Make sure your computer has enough memory (most modern computers should be fine).

-* We will only be using data from the dates 2007-02-01 and 2007-02-02.
-One alternative is to read the data from just those dates rather than reading in the entire dataset and subsetting to those dates.
+Data was downloaded as a .zip file and unziped as a .txt file

+* Because of the large size of the file only dates starting at 2007-02-01 and ending with 2007-02-02 will be read into the dataframe

+* Column names were added back using a datarame that read in only the first row

-* You may find it useful to convert the Date and Time variables to Date/Time classes in R using the `strptime()` and `as.Date()` functions.
+* Date and Time variables were converted to Date/Time classes using the `strptime()` and `as.Date()` functions.

-* Note that in this dataset missing values are coded as `?`.

 ## Making Plots